sultim-t/TM_Grammars_Converter/README.md

 TM_UG_Converter.py is a converter from turing machine to unrestricted grammar.

 TM_CSG_Converter.py is to context-sensitive grammar.
+Actually, to noncontracting grammars as they can be transformed to context-sensitive ones.

 #### Input
 Input format: <input_turing_machine_file> <output_grammar_file>